kevinoid/ytdl2rss/README.rst

    done
    ytdl2rss *.info.json >podcast.rss

+See `<contrib/ytdl-thumbnails.sh>`_ for an example that includes conversion from WebP to JPEG.

 In addition to JSON for individual videos, ``ytdl2rss`` accepts JSON for playlists (produced by ``youtube-dl --print-json`` for channel/playlist/user